 - Oxford Castle Unlocked – This 1000 year old castle/prison is an interesting exhibit of medieval life.
 Originally built in the 11th century, there are plenty of stories to read about past inmates and the crazy forms of punishment that were practiced at the time.
-There is also a 2 hour walking, historical ghost tour that departs from here.
+There is also a two-hour historical ghost walking tour that departs from here.

 - St. Mary’s Church – Located on the Thames, you have to travel by boat to get here.
 The architecture of the church is really unique and well preserved.
-It’s too often overlooked.
+It is too often overlooked.

 - Blackwell’s Books – For the bookworm in you, this 10,000 square foot store is the largest bookstore in Europe.

-- Blenheim Palace – Just eight short miles outside of Oxford on the way to Woodstock, is this underrated attraction.
-Featured in the movie Hamlet, this is a magnificent place to check out.
-Aside from the amazing architecture, the rooms are preserved with their original furniture, there is a beautiful garden, a butterfly house, and a hedge maze.
+- Blenheim Palace – This underrated attraction is just eight short miles outside of Oxford on the way to Woodstock.
+Featured in the movie Hamlet, it’s a magnificent place to check out.
+Aside from the amazing architecture, the rooms are preserved with their original furniture; there is a beautiful garden, a butterfly house, and a hedge maze.